Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

     Below the recipe method is the review section where users may add a rating and a comment about the cocktail.
 The ratings here are displayed out of 5 stars.
     There is a button to take the user to the review form which works in much the same way as the add/edit recipe function (above).
     As demonstrated in the image below,the review can be edited and deleted (via confirmation modal for added security) by the review author or the Admin user.
-This is confirmed by a flash message.
+The review option is only available to users who are logged in, oterhwise the button will take you to the login page.

     ![Image of review section](static/images/readme/review.png)